Changing Object's Shape

 The controls in the Transform panel resemble controls from the Geometry panel.

 1 - Scale the width or height.
 You scale up or down from the current object size.
 The width and height can be changed independently.
-The chain icon between the fields allows you to preserve object's aspect ratio.
+The chain icon between the fields allows you to preserve the object's aspect ratio.

 2 - Move the object horizontally or vertically by the specified distance.